 After registration, an Accommodation Form is created.
 The Accommodation Form will list the accommodations that were determined to be reasonable and appropriate during your registration meeting.

-Students request their Accommodation Form every semester through our Accommodation Form Request form.
 The Accommodation Form is sent to a student's UC email.
 Students then provide their Accommodation form to each of their instructors as an official notification denoting approved accommodations.
 More information on Accommodation Forms is provided on our Accommodation Form Purpose and Explanation page.

 The University of Cincinnati recognizes that students with disabilities may require a housing accommodation to fully participate in the residential component of the university experience.
 Accessibility Resources actively works with University Housing to provide housing accommodations within University managed properties in accordance with the Americans with Disabilities Act Amendment Act (ADAAA).